ANNarchy 5.0.0

 get

-Returns the recorded variables as a Numpy array (first dimension is time, second is neuron index).
+The recorded data is returned as a Numpy array (first dimension is time, second is neuron index).

-If a single variable name is provided, the recorded values for this variable are directly returned.
+If a single variable name is provided, the recorded values for this variable are directly returned as an array.
 If a list is provided or the argument left empty, a dictionary with all recorded variables is returned.

-The spike variable of a population will be returned as a dictionary of lists, where the spike times (in steps) for each recorded neurons are returned.
+The spike variable of a population will be returned as a dictionary of lists, where the key is the neuron index, and the list contains the spike times (in steps; multiply by net.dt to get spike times in milliseconds) for each recorded neurons.

 Parameters